itz-me-zappex/flux/README.md

 ##### Why did you write it on Bash?
 - That is (scripting) language I know pretty good, despite a fact that Bash as all interpretators works slower than compilable languages, it still fits my needs almost perfectly.

+##### Will that daemon reduce performance?
+- Depends.
+It uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time, but it just chill out when you playing game or working in single window.
+Long story short, difference in performance and battery life should not be noticeable.